gonzalezg5481/Computer-Science-Class/journal.md

 I completely somehow managed to forgot about updating GItHUB, my apologies (please don't dock my grade much) I have done a couple of Tracy the turtle lessons (2.9 really took me forever to figure out the shapes)
 # 10/12
 I finished 2.9 and starting 2.10
+#10/13
+Currently working on the bubble wrap one.